 THERE ARE NO U.S. FEDERAL LAWS FOR CHICKENS

-There are no federal regulations for the treatment of chickens in the US.
-The Humane Methods of Slaughter Act only mentions how pigs, cows, sheep, and horses are to be treated when they are killed.
+There are no federal regulations for the treatment of chickens in the U.S. The Humane Methods of Slaughter Act mentions how pigs, cows, sheep, and horses are to be treated when they are killed.
 Chickens, turkeys, and other birds have no protection at all from this extreme cruelty that is standard in the animal agriculture industry.
-(The majority of US states specifically exclude farm animals from anti-cruelty laws.
-A few states do include farm animals in some anti-cruelty laws, but those laws are almost never enforced for animals hidden away in factory farms, where 99% of farm animals come from, according to data from the US Department of Agriculture***.)
+(The majority of U.S. states specifically exclude farm animals from anti-cruelty laws.
+A few states do include farm animals in some anti-cruelty laws, but those laws are almost never enforced for animals hidden away in factory farms, where 99% of farm animals come from, according to data from the U.S. Department of Agriculture.
+See the DATA AND STATISTICS section on THE RESOURCES page.)
 Slaughterhouse and factory farm workers are legally permitted to do whatever they want to these birds.
-If a pet parrot or cockatiel were treated like a farm chicken, it would be considered animal cruelty and a crime.
+If a pet parrot or cockatiel were treated like a factory farm chicken, that would be considered animal cruelty and a crime.